03sans/LandRentalSystem/README.md

 # year1-Fundamentalsofcomputing
-a basic land rental system
+Land rental system to rent and return land